 - Originally the town of Westminister, Lambeth became a neighbourhood of London in 1993.
 Located in the West of London, it appeals to people looking for a single-family home a large yard, and a country feel.

 - Located in Southwest London, Byron has an upscale feel and many treed parks and river walkways.

 - Old North:

 - Parks, beautiful large mansions, mature trees, and a winding Thames River are part of Old North.
 Western University, two beautiful hospitals, and numerous historical school districts are part of it.

 - Designated as a heritage neighbourhood in 2006, Old East Village boasts a mix of young and active families.
 It is just blocks from the Western Fair District and the multifaceted, extremely popular Farmers Market.

 - Old South:

-- Old South is one of London’s original neighbourhoods with large and medium-sized brick homes set on small to large yards with mature trees, making it a great mix of rentals and single-family homes.
+- Old South is one of London’s original neighbourhoods, with large and medium-sized brick homes on small to large yards with mature trees.
+It is a great mix of rentals and single-family homes.
 Wortley Village is part of Old South.

 ✔ Is London a fun city?